Jack-93/App_Momentum/README.md

 # JS_Make_ChromeApp

-# Learning JS, HTML, CSS from basics to master
+- Learning JS, HTML, CSS from basics to master
-# Start to make a Chrome Application with JS, HTML, CSS
+- Start to make a Chrome Application with JS, HTML, CSS
+- implement